 The amount of available space is also a factor that needs to be considered.
 Wall benches for example, are more than just comfortable, they also allow you to save space and to seat more clients in comfort.
 For big venues and popular ones that cater to large crowds, custom restaurant booths are the best choice.
 Half circle or even three quarters circle booths will allow you to sit large parties in comfort while enjoying relative privacy.

-One major benefit of restaurant booths is the versatility they offer, with so many custom options available there is no décor they can’t fit into.
+One major benefit of restaurant booths when compared to regular restaurant chairs and tables is not only the comfort but also the versatility they offer, with so many custom options available there is no décor they can’t fit into.
 From wooden booths for a rustic look all the way to fully upholstered button tufted ones for upscale venues or ones printed with your logo that will look great in any sports bar, there is almost an endless array of designs you can get.
 You’re only limited by your imagination and your budget and for a limited budget, quick ship booths are a great way to go.

 How many booths do I need?